zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Cross-compiling-Ethereum.rst

 different operating system; but maintaining a development environment for each and switching between the them quickly becomes unwieldy.

-Here we present a very simple way to cross compile Ethereum to various operating systems and architectures using a minimal set of prerequisites and a completely containerized approach, guaranteeing that your development environment remains clean even after the complex
+Here we present a very simple way to cross compile Expanse to various operating systems and architectures using a minimal set of prerequisites and a completely containerized approach, guaranteeing that your development environment remains clean even after the complex